ndd21/PHYS281/docs/demo-numpy.md

 import numpy
 ```

-You will often find that the NumPy namespace is aliased as:
+You will often find that the NumPy @(namespace) is aliased as:

 ```python
 import numpy as np